Jelena Rozga: 2018–2020: new singles and performances

-2020-ongoing: new singles, Minut Srca Mog and tour
+2020–present: new singles, Minut Srca Mog and tour

-In late 2019, Rozga revealed that she was working on an acoustic album which will reportedly feature 17 acoustic reworks of her songs with Magazin.
+In late 2019, Rozga revealed that she was working on an acoustic album which would feature 17 acoustic reworks of her songs with Magazin.
 The inspiration for the album came after the popularity of her acoustic cover on narodni Radio's live event.
 The album was set for release some time in 2020 although due to the COVID-19 pandemic, Rozga revealed that its release will be postponed for 2021 since she scrapped the work initially done and started from scratch.
 On 12 November 2020, Rozga released a cover of the song "Kad nema ljubavi" by Croatian singer Ilan Kabiljo as part of the project New Sound of the 90s.
-She had performed the song as part of a medley with "Sveto pismo" and a cover of Oliver Dragojević's "Najlipše te jubi oni što te gubi" live in March earlier that year at the 2020 Golden Studio Awards.
+She had performed the song as part of a medley with "Sveto Pismo" and a cover of Oliver Dragojević's "Najlipše te jubi oni što te gubi" live in March earlier that year at the 2020 Golden Studio Awards.
 On 7 December 2020, Rozga appeared on Narodni radio's Christmas Living Room where she performed an acoustic cover of Petar Grašo's "Fritula".
 On 8 December 2020, Rozga appeared on the 9th gathering of the HEP Opskrba where she had an interview and performed acoustic versions of five songs.
 On 25 December, on Christmas, Rozga held an online live concert on Instagram accompanied by Milan Terze and Karlo Dotur on guitar.